SophiaSales/SophiaSales/README.md

-<h2> Oii!
-Eu sou  a Sophia Sales. </h2>
+<h2> Hi there!
+I'm Sophia Sales. </h2>

-<h3> 👩️: 💻 Quem sou eu: </h3>
+<h3> 👩️: 💻 About me: </h3>

-- 🔭 &nbsp; Estou estudando densevolvimeto Mobile atualmente;
+- 🔭 &nbsp; Currently studying Mobile development;
-- 🎓 &nbsp; Sou Formada em Analise de Desenvolvimento de Sistemas na Unimetrocamp, e cursei Eletroeletronica no COTUCA - Colégio Técnico de Campinas da Unicamp;
+- 🎓 &nbsp; Graduated in Systems Development Analysis at Unimetrocamp, with a background in Electronics at COTUCA - Technical College of Campinas, Unicamp;
-- 💼 &nbsp; Sou Analista de Sistemas no CPQD;
+- 💼 &nbsp; Working as a Systems Analyst at CPQD;
-- :computer: &nbsp; Gosto muito de participar de eventos sobre desnsenvolvimento web;
+- :computer: &nbsp; Enthusiastic about participating in web development events;

-<h3>:atom: &nbsp; Competências Técnicas: </h3>
+<h3>:atom: &nbsp; Technical Skills: </h3>

 - 💻 &nbsp; Typescript | JavaScript
 - :scroll: &nbsp; React Native | NodeJS | API